dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 ```

 If the condition of a `if` or `match` statement is a ghost expression, then the whole statement is
 considered ghost.
-And then the stastement can contain no substatements that are forbidden to be ghost.
+And then the statement can contain no substatements that are forbidden to be ghost.
 `return` and `yield` stastements are never ghost, so they cannot appear in a statement whose guarding
 value is ghost.